 This section describes additional actions to take to mitigate specific known security issues.
+For guidance regarding driver or software package updates to address security concerns. visit the NVIDIA Product Security page.

-4.3 Restricting/Enabling Access to GPU Performance Counters
+Restricting/Enabling Access to GPU 4.3 Performance Counters

 The NVIDIA graphics driver contains a vulnerability (CVE-2018-6260) that may allow access to application data processed on the GPU through a side channel exposed by the GPU performance counters.
 GPU performance counters are needed by developers to use NVIDIA developer tools such as CUPTI, Nsight Graphics, and Nsight Compute.
-To address CVE-2018-6260 the driver (starting with version 419.67) automatically disables access for non-admin users.
+To address CVE-2018-6260 the driver (starting with version 419.67) automatically disables access for nonadmin users.